ml-bupt/DSI4PR/README.md

 ## Acknowledgments

-This project is developed based on the work from [Shubodh Sai's Project](https://github.com/Shubodh/lidar-image-pretrain-VPR.git).
+This project is developed based on the work from [Shubodh Sai's Project].
 Special thanks to Shubodh Sai for their open-source contributions.